Smartsheet-JB-Brown/Roo-Code/cline_docs/marketplace/user-guide/03-searching-and-filtering.md

 ### How Combined Filtering Works

-1. **AND Logic Between Filter Types**: Components must match the search term AND the selected types AND have at least one of the selected tags
+1. **AND Logic Between Filter Types**: Items must match the search term AND the selected types AND have at least one of the selected tags
-2. **OR Logic Within Tag Filters**: Components must have at least one of the selected tags
+2. **OR Logic Within Tag Filters**: Items must have at least one of the selected tags

 ### Combined Filter Examples